ruihe774/ffilupa/docs/start.rst

 of lupa_.
 Unlike lupa, ffilupa is based on cffi rather than Cython.
 That means it's JIT-friendly and has no dependency on python C API.

-ffilupa is almost compatible with lupa but has some incompatibility.
+ffilupa is almost compatible with lupa but has some incompatible places.
+See `Guide for Porting from lupa`_.

 ffilupa provides the low-level lua C API for python.
+See :doc:`lowlevel`.

 .. _cffi: https://cffi.readthedocs.io
 .. _lua: https://www.lua.org